 Notes

-Oil - I have tested the cake with coconut oil and canola oil - both work great.
+Oil - I have tested the cake with coconut oil and canola oil, and both work great.

 Freezing - The baked, unfrosted cake can be frozen for up to 3 months.
 Wrap tightly in plastic wrap and place in a freezer bag.
 Thaw in the refrigerator.